vahan-gev/chat/README.md

 # chat
-Real time chat application built using Node.js, Socket.io and Express.
+Real time chat application with rooms.

-Currently working on chat rooms.
+This project is built using Node.js, Socket.io and Express.